NGN vs. Traditional NCLEX: What Actually Changed in 2026

 What This Means for Your Prep

 The changes on the NGN mean that you can't study for it the same way you would have studied for the old NCLEX.
 You need a prep tool that is specifically designed for the NGN, with a strong focus on clinical judgment and the new question types.
-That's why we built NCLEX PrePro.
-Our platform is 100% focused on the NGN, with 127 unfolding clinical cases and over 4,300+ NGN-style questions to help you prepare.
+Specifically: 30%+ of your daily practice in the final 4 weeks should be NGN-format (bow-tie, matrix, cloze, extended-response), and you should review wrong-answer rationales using the CJMM framework — which CJMM layer did you fail (recognize, analyze, prioritize, generate, act, evaluate)?

 Don't get caught off guard by the changes on the NCLEX.
 Understand the differences, adjust your study plan, and walk into the testing center with confidence.
-Take a free practice test to see how NCLEX PrePro can help, or get lifetime access for just $29.
+Take a free practice test to see how NCLEX PrePro can help, or get full access for just $29.